 OpenSciEd’s unit-specific professional learning is critical to effectively implementing this cutting edge curriculum.
 OSE is effective because it is not just a new curriculum; it is a new philosophy.
 The training ensures that teachers have the understanding and skills they need to incorporate the philosophical changes necessary to help students reach sensemaking.
 Reach out to learn more about upcoming trainings.

 Work side-by-side with an experienced OpenSciEd Teacher to hone in on the cutting edge instructional approach of OSE — prep a consensus discussion, debrief your latest scientist circle or get help thinking through your driving question board.
 OSE may demand that students take the lead in the inquiry process, but that just ups the ante for educators.
 Get one-on-one personalized coaching to make the shift!Learn More

 Join a teacher-led, regionally-organized, collaborative community of Massacusetts OpenSciEd Teachers.
-Facilitating an OSE classroom is exhilarating, but can also be daunting – get together with other OSE teachers to reflect and share around problems of practice and challenges in your classroom.
+Facilitating an OSE classroom is exhilarating, but can also be daunting – get together (virtually, this year!) with other OSE teachers to reflect and share around problems of practice and challenges in your classroom.

 Why join a Learning Team?

 - OSE is brand new — work with other educators to unpack the new content

 - Facilitating student discussion and encouraging scientific writing with middle schoolers can be tricky — get best practices from peers